Quick Answer

 Can You Get a Driver's License in Pennsylvania Without an SSN?

 No — not without a lawful immigration status.
-Pennsylvania law requires all driver's license applicants to prove they are a U.S. citizen or have lawful presence in the United States.
-The Pennsylvania Department of Transportation (PennDOT) verifies your status directly with the U.S. Department of Homeland Security (DHS) before a license can be issued.
+Pennsylvania law requires all driver's license applicants to prove U.S. citizenship or lawful presence, and PennDOT verifies your status with the Department of Homeland Security before issuing a license.
+Pennsylvania is 1 of the 31 states that still bar undocumented residents, with no equivalent of California's AB 60 law.

 Pennsylvania has no equivalent of California's AB 60 law.
 There is no "undocumented license" category in Pennsylvania, and having an ITIN does not help — an ITIN is a tax processing number and does not establish immigration status.